pagekey/website/_drafts/write-technical-article.md

 The task of revising is perhaps the most essential part of the writing process.
 Once you've written the basics and gotten *something* down on paper, good or not, you'll find plenty of updates to be made by reading through the article with a clear head and putting yourself in the shoes of your readers.

 You may want to edit immediately, but more than likely you'll need a break between *writing* the article and *editing* the article.
 At the very least, go get a cup of coffee or tea.
-At most, give it a day to percolate in your head before going back to the editor's table.
+At most, give it a day to percolate in your head before going back to the editor's desk.
 Don't wait too long, though - you want the details of what you've written and what you're trying to express to remain fresh in your mind.
 It just doesn't need to be so fresh that you can't see it from any other perspective.

 # 5. Publish